 Careers Guidance

-Form tutors deliver the careers programme and ensure that it is relevant to each of their tutees, advising them individually as appropriate.
+The Head of Careers and form tutors deliver the careers programme and ensure that it is relevant to each of their tutees, advising them individually as appropriate.

-We consider that it very important that students make GCSE and A-level choices relevant to their own situation.
+We consider it very important that students make GCSE and A-level choices relevant to their own situation.
 Therefore each pupil has a personal interview with the Head of Careers and access to a fully qualified advisor if needed.

 Upper 3 (Year 7)